You might be wondering: “Why start an affiliate program for my store?”

 Now that you know who your top producers are, you need to profile them and get more just like them.

-Once you’ve had your affiliate program for a while you’ll start getting weekly or daily emails from people looking for special treatment.
+Once you’ve had your affiliate program for a while, you’ll start getting weekly or daily emails from people looking for special treatment.

-It’s a nice feeling knowing that you have people coming into your program, but how do you sort the wheat from the chaff?
+It’s a nice feeling knowing that you have people coming into your program.
+But how do you sort the wheat from the chaff?

 The key is being selective by employing a “fitness criteria”.

-Apply A Fitness Criteria
+Applying A Fitness Criteria

-- Legitimate business people
+- Are legitimate business people

-- And have potential for big sales numbers
+- Have potential for big sales numbers

 Check their website for professionalism.
-It should be professionally designed, have clear funnels and active contributions from visitors like in comment sections.
+It should be professionally designed, have clear funnels and active contributions from visitors like in the comment sections.

 Finding New Affiliates That Fit The Criteria